-34. The parties agree that employees shall not advance a step on the Salary Schedule unless the Collective Bargaining Agreement specifically calls for a step increase for the specific school year in question.
-If there is no Collective Bargaining Agreement in effect at the start of a school year, then step increases shall not be granted unless the subsequent contract specifically requires one.
-Any employee who receives an unsatisfactory rating(s) on his/her annual evaluation shall become eligible for and shall receive payment for a negotiated step advancement retroactive to the date of salary schedule improvements after he/she has satisfactorily fulfills the terms of the professional development plan resulting from the unsatisfactory rating(s) and has been rated satisfactory.
+2. Any employee who receives an unsatisfactory rating(s) on his/her annual evaluation shall become eligible for and shall receive payment for a negotiated salary increase retroactive to the date of salary schedule improvements after he/she has satisfactorily fulfills the terms of the professional development plan resulting from the unsatisfactory rating(s) and has been rated satisfactory.
 Until that occurs, the employee's salary shall remain frozen at the rate of pay for the previous year.

-45. Advanced Degree Stipends:
+Advanced Degree Stipends: